 The political divide between the left and right, conservative and liberal ideologies is growing in Switzerland as well, though not as drastically as in other countries.

-At the office, we have a 10 Gbit/sec synchronous connection, while at home we only opted for the 1 Gbit/sec option, both of which cost the same.
-We just decided that 1 Gbit/sec was sufficient for our private needs.
+At the studio, we have a 10 GBit/sec synchronous connection, while at home we opted for the 1 GBit/sec option, both of which cost the same.
+We just decided that 1 GBit/sec was sufficient for our private needs.
 Additionally, the 4G/5G mobile coverage across the country is incredibly fast.
-Even on mountains, you often get an excellent connection.
+Even in the mountains, you often get an excellent connection.

 Trains in Switzerland do not offer Wi-Fi.
 People are expected to use 4G/5G connection with their mobile phones.
 For Swiss citizens, this works very well, but it’s quite a bummer for tourists.